sramekj/boxer/README.md

 - Warrior

 ### Missing features (may or may not do in the future)
-- auto-explore
 - auto town -> dungeon cycle
 - auto inventory management (sell stuff in town, store good stuff in the bank)
 - auto level up

 ### TODO (will do)
+- auto-explore
 - eventually add support for more classes

 ### Known issues

 - Character loss of control (stun, silence etc.) will screw a rotation.
 It's usually a mild inconvenience unless it happens during long buff application.
 It is hard to detect, so I may not bother fixing/detecting this.
 - Damage pushback will slow some longer casts so it may screw with the rotation - cannot do much with this atm.
 (There is a cast leeway parameter in a config to give a general buffer for non-instant casts).
+- There is sometimes (quite rare - I am continuously working on improvements) an issue with loot detection.
+If the item is not correctly detected (quality and tier) it will not be looted and looting has to be done manually.
+This cannot be 100 % fixed as item's graphics are overlapping the key areas that the program scans (very few items that do not fit into a border frame).

 ### Notes